LawlietIW/Pearlifier_with_fancy_menu/README.md

 # Pearlifier
 Run the fancy_menu.py to start

+pip install kivy
+pip install pillow

+Then pick a file, choose the colours, pick width height and grid.
+If 1 or 0 you get no grid.
+Else you get a grid with thick line as often as you say.
+Then pearlify!!!!!!!

 ## Features
 ### Choose Image:
 Allows users to select an image file (PNG, JPG, JPEG) from their system.